brian-rose/roseskiwedding/content/story/_index.md

     weight: 1
 ---

-The tale of Laura and Brian... is cool.
+The tale of Laura and Brian, in a few silly pictures.